marksparkza/jschon/docs/examples/recursive_schema_extension.rst

 `recursive schema extension example <https://json-schema.org/draft/2020-12/json-schema-core.html#recursive-example>`_, described in the JSON Schema 2020-12 core specification.

-It also demonstrates the various output formats that are available.

 .. literalinclude:: ../../examples/recursive_schema_extension.py

 The script produces the output shown below.
 The ``'verbose'`` output